aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-insights/index.md

 You will use Percona's TPCC-like benchmark script based on sysbench to generate load.
 For simplicity we have packaged the correct set of commands in an <a href="https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-ssm-docs.html" target="_blank">AWS Systems Manager Command Document</a>.
 You will use <a href="https://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html" target="_blank">AWS Systems Manager Run Command</a> to execute the test.

-If you are not already connected to the Session Manager workstation command line, please connect [following these instructions](/prereqs/connect/).
+If you have not already opened a terminal window or the Cloud9 desktop in a previous lab, please [following these instructions](/prereqs/connect/) to do so now.
 Once connected, choose the tab below that best matches your circumstances, and run the indicated commands:

 === "The DB cluster has been pre-created for me"
-    If AWS CloudFormation has provisioned the DB cluster on your behalf, and you skipped the **Create a New DB Cluster** lab, you can run the simplified command below, replacing the ==[ec2Instance]== placeholder with the appropriate value from your CloudFormation stack outputs, or Event Engine Team Dashboard if you are participating in an organized workshop.
+    If AWS CloudFormation has provisioned the DB cluster on your behalf, and you skipped the **Create a New DB Cluster** lab, you can run the simplified command below:

         aws ssm send-command \
         --document-name auroralab-sysbench-test \
-        --instance-ids [ec2Instance]
+        --instance-ids `wget -q -O - http://169.254.169.254/latest/meta-data/instance-id`

 === "I have created the DB cluster myself"
-    If you have completed the [Create a New DB Cluster](/provisioned/create/) lab, and created the Aurora DB cluster manually execute the command below, replacing the ==[ec2Instance]== placeholder with the appropriate value from your CloudFormation stack outputs, or Event Engine Team Dashboard if you are participating in an organized workshop.
-Also replace the ==[clusterEndpoint]== placeholder with the cluster endpoint of your DB cluster.
+    If you have completed the [Create a New DB Cluster](/provisioned/create/) lab, and created the Aurora DB cluster manually execute the command below, replacing the ==[clusterEndpoint]== placeholder with the cluster endpoint of your DB cluster.

         aws ssm send-command \
         --document-name auroralab-sysbench-test \
-        --instance-ids [ec2Instance] \
+        --instance-ids `wget -q -O - http://169.254.169.254/latest/meta-data/instance-id` \
         --parameters \
         clusterEndpoint=[clusterEndpoint],\
         dbUser=$DBUSER,\